pdhoopr/gps-to-gpx/CONTRIBUTING.md

 ## Examples

-More in-depth, realistic uses for the GPS to GPX library can be found in the `examples` folder.
+In-depth, realistic use cases for the GPS to GPX library can be found in the `examples` folder.
 You're more than welcome to add your own example, just be sure to look over the existing ones and try to follow similar principles.
 Each example gets its own folder at `examples/{{ example_name }}`.
 Verify any code you write doesn't throw lint errors using `npm run lint`.

 ## Thanks